 Bad Hair Days: An Anxiety Acceptance Metaphor

 If you’ve ever felt stuck trying to push away unwanted anxious feelings or uncomfortable worry thoughts, you probably know just how difficult it is to actually make that happen.
-But the idea of “just accepting them” probably sounds just as impossible and, probably, a little confusing.
+Still, the alternative option of “accepting them” sounds just as hard.
 You’re not alone.
-It’s common for many of the clients I’ve worked with to not be sure exactly what to do with this idea either.
-Before we can explore whether acceptance might actually help, we first need to understand what it really means and what it involves.
+Many of the clients I’ve worked are unsure of what to make of that idea when it comes up in our work together.
+So, before we explore whether accepting thoughts might actually help, we first need to understand what it means, and what it entails.
 Below, I’ll try to shed some light on this with a simple metaphor (who doesn’t like a good metaphor, right?).

 Bad Hair Days: A Metaphor

-Think of your feelings of anxiety and your worry thoughts like the hair on your head.
-Maybe some hairs are sticking up at a weird angle, or a few wayward strands have fallen across your forehead in a way that feels slightly bothersome.
+Imagine your anxious feelings and your worry thoughts to be like the hairs on your head.
+Maybe some hairs are sticking up at a weird angle, or a few wayward strands have fallen across your forehead in a way that feels slightly off.
 For most people, this might be a tiny thing.
 They might absentmindedly push their hair back into place with their fingers while going about their day.

 Now imagine you had absolutely no tolerance for even one hair being slightly out of place.
-This would mean that the moment you noticed any stray strand, you would focus all your attention on fussing with your hair.
-You wouldn’t be able to stand anything other than perfect, and when you noticed anything other than that, you’d immediately stop what you were doing to set things right.
+This would mean that the moment you noticed any defiant strand, you would focus all your attention on fussing with your hair.
+You wouldn’t accept anything other than perfect, and when you noticed something other than that, you’d immediately stop what you were doing to make things right.

-Imagine walking to work and noticing some hairs out of place that were tickling your forehead.
-You would stop frantically to pat and smooth your hair out, oftentimes taking your comb—which followed you everywhere—out to help.
-Of course, you’d be late to work pretty often because every ten steps or so you would have to stop to find the nearest reflective surface (a shop window, a car window, or your phone camera).
-You’d spend much of your commute rearranging every strand of hair until nothing was out of place.
+Imagine walking to work and noticing some hairs out of place tickling your forehead.
+Frustrated, you would stop to pat and smooth your hair out, oftentimes with your comb, which followed you everywhere.
+Of course, you’d be late to work pretty often because every fifteen steps or so you’d have to stop and find the nearest reflective surface to investigate your coif.
+You’d spend much of your commute either thinking about your hair or actively engaged in rearranging it to make sure that nothing was out of place.
 You’d notice that when you weren’t tending to your hair, you’d be tending to the thoughts about your hair.
-You’d often think about your constant hair struggles and wonder about the various new ways you could come up with to help you fight the good battle.
+You’d often think about your constant hair struggles and wonder about the various strategies you might try to help you tame the wild beast on your head.

-During work, you'd often excuse yourself from meetings and would often be nowhere to be found because you'd be in the bathroom.
-Of course, you'd be in there making sure your hair was looking just right.
-Rather than work materials, your travel bag would include a small towel along with some shampoo and hair products.
-You would need those because you would often find yourself washing your hair in the bathroom sink for the times you decided that what you really needed was to start your hair routine from scratch.
+During work, you'd excuse yourself from meetings quite often and run to the bathroom to take care of business (remember, we’re still talking about hair).
+You'd be in there making sure your hair was looking just right, as anything less would be a problem for you.
+Rather than work stuff, your work travel bag would only include a small towel along with some shampoo and hair products.
+You would need it for those really bad hair days when you decided to dunk your head in the bathroom sink and start your hair routine from scratch.

 Can you picture living like this?